 What’s the Science Behind Light Therapy and Sleep?

 Your circadian rhythm dictates when you feel tired, when you feel alert, when you’re hungry, and several other bodily processes.
 Scientists call it your circadian rhythm because it roughly follows the same 24-hour cycle as the sun (the word “circadian” comes from the Latin words for “about” and “day”).
 By exposing your eyes to light similar to sunlight, light therapy helps realign your circadian rhythm with the patterns of the sun.
-As a result, you feel more tired in the evening, as sunlight lowers, and more awake in the morning when the sun rises.

-Specifically, during a light therapy session, your eyes’ retinal cells perceive the light from the light therapy box, affecting certain chemicals in your brain.
+Specifically, during a light therapy session, your eyes’ retinal cells perceive the light from the light therapy box, affecting certain chemicals in your brain .
 These chemicals are melatonin and serotonin, and they’re responsible for regulating your sleep-wake cycle.
 The perception of light delays your brain’s melatonin production, waking you up and lifting your mood.

 However, light therapy can be just as helpful for individuals who are phase-advanced and feel tired very early in the evening, such as someone who works an overnight night shift.
 For these individuals, afternoon or evening light therapy can be helpful.